 Reeder for iPad describes itself as a Google Reader Client.
 Yeah, it does that.
 Well.
 Reeder syncs with Google Reader meeting my first criteria for a news reader.
 It has social sharing options (Twitter, Instapaper, Delicious, Mail, Google Reader Share) meeting my other requirement.
 The people I follow on Twitter post a lot of interesting links via Twitter links that I might now have found otherwise, and I feel the need to share and do the same for my followers.

 When I launched Reeder for the first time I was prompted for my Google Reader account information.
 Once entered, Reeder synced all my feeds to my iPad.
 I can customize the amount of syncing via the iPad Setting tab.
-There are quite a lot of options.
+There are a lot of options.
 I can sync just a few days of unread items or all.
 There are several other sync interval choices with similar settings for starred and shared items.
 If you bought the 3G version of the iPad, you may be limited by the amount of data consumed via the data plan.
 If you are a heavy user, pulling down lots of images via Reeder can quickly exhaust your data allowance.
 Reeder has options to help with this.
-I can specify whether or not images are cached and also that this happens via Wi-Fi only.
+I can specify whether images are cached and that this happens via Wi-Fi only.

 While feeds images and text are downloaded and synced locally, clicking on the article header will launch an in-app browser to pull up the full website.
 This is not cached.

-Reeder has quite a few social sharing and bookmarking options including Twitter, Delicious, Instapaper, Read It Later, and Pinboard.
+Reeder has a few social sharing and bookmarking options including Twitter, Delicious, Instapaper, Read It Later, and Pinboard.
 I do a lot of sharing via Twitter and Mail so this ability is an important feature for me.
-With Mail, I get the option of sending the whole article (as Reeder sees it) or just a link.
+With Mail, I get the option of sending the article (as Reeder sees it) or just a link.
 I also use Instapaper to store links to articles I want to read later.
 You can enable or disable these options via the iPad setting tab.

 On the left side of the Reeder screen are buttons to sort feed item by starred or unread status, by date, and by feed title.
 There is also a button to mark all items read.